Xunius/Trenches/README.md

     - Linux (tested in Manjaro 17.0.2): https://drive.google.com/open?id=0B8wpnLHH0j1hZkJUcktXem5LTTQ
     - For both, download the package, unzip, and run "Trenches"
     - No Mac at the moment
-    - You can of cause obtain the source and run the main python script "Trenches.py"
+    - You can of cause obtain the source and run the main python script "Trenches.py", to do that:
+        - Required python modules:
+            - pygame (mine is 1.9.3).
+            - numpy

 # Screenshots